To find an article on a topic, you must first conduct a search in a database.

 For help searching databases, see the Finding Articles tutorial.

 Searching article databases will result in a list of citations, which provides the information needed to locate articles in print journals, magazines, and newspapers.
 In addition to citations and abstracts, some databases also provide full-text of articles, which you can view online, print, or e-mail.
-Some databases, such as Ethnic NewsWatch, GenderWatch, JSTOR, and Project Muse, have complete full-text for all articles.
-However, most databases have only partial full-text coverage, which means full-text is available for selected journals only.
+Most databases only provide access to some full-text coverage which means full-text is available from select journals.
 Still other databases provide only citations or citations with abstracts and no full-text coverage at all.